maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 xcover stop
 ```

-The application and its tests need no coverage flags, wrapper, or special build. xcover runs beside them, attaches probes to function entry points, and records which functions execute.
+The application and its tests need no coverage flags, wrapper, or special build because xcover runs beside them, attaches probes to function entry points, and records which functions execute.

 The report is deliberately simple: